sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 ## NEXT CONCERT

-### Centuries of Dance – Sunday, February 16, 2025
+### Centuries of Dance – POSTPONED – Date TBA

+Update Thursday February 13, 2025: The concert is **postponed** due to the predicted weather and will no longer be held on February 16.
+A new concert date will be announced shortly.
+{: .notice--warning}

 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)